-poor understanding of risk or inadequate management of risks

-- · weaknesses in internal controls - · weak oversight and challenge from those charged with governance - dysfunctional relationships between senior officers and members - · reduced capacity and/or capability in critical areas - poor data quality and reliable information to support decision making - limited oversight of arm's length arrangements such as trading companies and joint ventures through a failure to put in place appropriate governance, risk and control arrangements - a lack of transparency and/or openness to external challenge.
+- a culture that allows for widespread failure to follow due process, the constitution, and codes of conduct. - leadership that has lost sight of an authority's role and function as a leader of place and provider or enabler of services, - poor understanding of risk or inadequate management of risks, - weaknesses in internal controls, - weak oversight and challenge from those charged with governance, - dysfunctional relationships between senior officers and members, - reduced capacity and/or capability in critical areas, - poor data quality or flawed information used in decision making, - limited oversight of arm's length arrangements such as trading companies and joint ventures through a failure to put in place appropriate governance, risk and control arrangements, - a lack of self-assessment and commitment to continuous improvement, - a lack of transparency and/or openness to external challenge.

-Some authorities have not demonstrated self-awareness where their governance is not fit for purpose.
+Some authorities have not demonstrated an awareness of where their governance is not fit for purpose.
 When authorities are unable or unwilling to recognise and acknowledge weaknesses, accountability to the public is not fulfilled.
 Some authorities have failed to take the early action that might have minimised or avoided more serious service or financial problems.